josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

   import CalloutPlusQuote from '$lib/components/CalloutPlusQuote.svelte'
 </script>

-A while back, in a slightly earlier era of AI<footnote>What I really mean when I say “AI” is large language models (LLMs), like Claude and ChatGPT.
-I realize the war is over and the terms are widely considered interchangeable at this point, but since AI originally meant something else—and since LLMs aren't actually intelligent—the pedantic side of me always feels compelled to make this distinction.</footnote>, a project was making the rounds which would read your GitHub profile, and create a personalized roast based on the contents.
+A while back, in a slightly earlier era of AI<footnote>What I really mean when I say “AI” is large language models (LLMs), like ChatGPT, Claude, Gemini, Copilot, etc. I realize the war is over and the terms are widely considered interchangeable at this point, but since AI originally meant something else—and since LLMs aren't actually intelligent—the pedantic side of me always feels compelled to make this distinction.</footnote>, a project was making the rounds which would read your GitHub profile, and create a personalized roast based on the contents.

 It was intended, I assume, as a harmless, lighthearted novelty.
 I wanted to join in on the fun, so I put my profile in and tried it out.